File Formats

 Element: Domain

 The element Domain enables defining a domain geometry.
 At the current stage of development of , a domain definition is necessary to generate meshes in the 2-D configurations.
-This element has 2 attributes: An example of use of this element is:
+This element has 2 attributes:

 <Domain dim="2">